dCache/dcache-book2/config-hopping.md

     ...
     pool.destination.replicate=HoppingManager

-or for several pools in the `PATH-ODE-ED/dcache.conf` file.
+or for several pools in the **/etc/dcache/dcache.conf** file.

     ...
     pool.destination.replicate=HoppingManager

-### CELL-HOPMNGR Configuration Introduction
+### HoppingManager Configuration Introduction

--   The CELL-HOPMNGR essentially receives `replicateFile` messages from pools, configured to support file hopping, and either discards or modifies and forwards them to the CELL-POOLMNGR, depending on rules described below.
+-   The `HoppingManager` essentially receives `replicateFile` messages from pools, configured to support file hopping, and either discards or modifies and forwards them to the `PoolManager`, depending on rules described below.

--   The CELL-HOPMNGR decides on the action to perform, based on a set of configurable rules.
+-   The `HoppingManager` decides on the action to perform, based on a set of configurable rules.
 Each rule has a name.
 Rules are checked in alphabetic order concerning their names.

 -   A rule it triggered if the storage class matches the storage class pattern assigned to that rule.
 If a rule is triggered, it is processed and no further rule checking is performed.
 If no rule is found for this request the file is not replicated.